 He early bought a house and farm and by his own labor and prudence reared a family and somewhat extended his possessions although his salary never exceeded 70 pounds.
-His home is believed to be the historic house at the corner of Hartford Turnpike and Vernon Avenue, later owned by his grandson Deacon Allyn Kellogg.
 Bolton land records show he had 16 acres near the meeting house in 1768.
+It was on the road from the Allis Mill, but the exact location is yet to be discovered.
 Over the years the family added to their land including houses at Vernon Center and Baker Road.

 Kellogg was noted for his reliability and good health.
 In his half-century sermon, he noted that in fifty years he had missed only about a dozen Sabbaths due to infirmity.
 His sermons that were preserved are serious discourses upon the most important doctrines and duties.
 They were read from the manuscript without gestures.

 An original sermon from 1798 was obtained, preserved and transcribed to give a sense what his congregation heard each week.

 In 1800 he responded to The Connecticut Academy of Arts and Sciences survey with a lengthy description of North Bolton at that time.
 He was one of the few respondents to answer the Academy's survey in the same year in which he received it.